Salzburg is alive with the Sound of Music

 Chocolate boxes on display in a shop in Salzburg

-Day trips from Salzburg include visits to the Bavarian Mountains, old Salt Mines or an excursion combining a visit to the Königssee, the picturesque village of Berchtesgaden and a chance to see Eagle’s Nest, a chalet built on top of a mountain as a 50th birthday present to Adolf Hitler; nowadays it houses a restaurant open in the summer months.
-For visitors to Austria, a trip to Salzburg can be combined with a visit to Innsbruck, a short train ride away.
+Day trips options from Salzburg include visits to the Bavarian Mountains, old Salt Mines or an excursion combining a visit to the Königssee, the picturesque village of Berchtesgaden and Eagle’s Nest, a chalet built on top of a mountain as a 50th birthday present to Adolf Hitler; nowadays it houses a restaurant open in the summer months with spectacular views.
+Further afield, the city of Innsbruck is easily reached by train from Salzburg Train Station in under two hours.

 Pier on the Königssee in Germany